 Reflecting on the trip, Dr. Moseley, who previously worked in the social services sector, pointed out how “impressed” he was by Corazón De Vida’s emphasis on education.

-“When most orphans or foster kids are emancipated at 18, they do not have the support structures to help develop their independent lives — either in the U.S. or in Mexico,” he explained.
+“When most orphans or foster kids are emancipated at 18, they do not have the support structures to help develop their independent lives — either in the U.S. or in Mexico,” Dr. Moseley explained.
 “This, on top of psychosocial issues many of them experience from a young age, means a lot of them struggle after being emancipated.
 A lot of the girls get pregnant quickly, a lot of the boys get involved in criminal activity, and a lot of them generally end up homeless or abusing drugs and alcohol.
 So the fact that at Corazon de Vida, almost all their kids go on to complete college and then go into successful careers really, really impressed and inspired me.”

 Ms. Pacheco-Taylor noted that another important resource Corazón De Vida provides to prepare their orphans for leaving is therapy.
 In fact, almost all of Corazón De Vida’s orphanages have an onsite licensed psychologist for their orphans to talk to whenever they need to.